Donald Trump Maintains 25% Tariff on India, Cuts Duties for Bangladesh and Pakistan

 What Lies Ahead?

-With the 2024 U.S. elections approaching, Trump’s trade policies are expected to stay at the forefront.
-His decisions could reshape global supply chains, and India’s response will be closely watched by global markets.
+With President Trump now back in office following the 2024 U.S. elections, his trade policies are once again at the forefront of global attention.
+His recent decisions are expected to reshape global supply chains, and India’s response will be closely watched by international markets.

 Conclusion